pataa-com/Address-Autofill-iOS/README.md

 # Install SDK

 To use the Pataa Autofill iOS SDK, you have two options.
-You can manually install it by including the SDK source code in your Xcode project.

-## Follow the steps for a Cocoapods install:
+## 1. Follow the steps for a Cocoapods install:

 - in your project root directory run this command on terminal